-If a student's cumulative GPA falls below this scale, the Chief Academic Officer shall place the student on academic probation for the next trimester and shall so notify the student by letter.
-A copy will be forwarded to the Student Records Office to be placed in the student's permanent file.
+If a student's cumulative GPA falls below 2.0, the Chief Academic Officer shall place the student on academic probation for the next trimester.

 A student receiving financial assistance or veterans benefits, having failed to maintain satisfactory academic progress, will be referred to the respective campus office responsible for administering these student service programs.